Thoughts of the Day 2021

 07 Jun 2021 — Every organisation has its own lingo and it often differs considerably from industry standards.
 You need to be able to hold a concept in your head and be able to use one word to describe it to one person and a different word to describe it to another.
 It’s a good idea to use the industry standard word to describe the concept to yourself.

-08 June 2021 — Whether you call them System Context Diagrams (https://en.wikipedia.org/wiki/System_context_diagram) or environment diagrams, once you have built a set for all of your systems and linked them up to your Process Architecture, you quickly realise that Enterprise IT Architecture is much easier than you might have once thought.
+08 June 2021 — Whether you call them System Context Diagrams or Environment Diagrams, once you have built a set for all of your systems and linked them up to your Process Architecture, you quickly realise that Enterprise IT Architecture is much easier than you might have once thought.
 Not easy, just easier.

 09 Jun 2021 — Be fearless in your use and appreciation of your competitors’ products.
-The best way to understand how to beat them is to know them at least as well as your competitors’ sales team.
+The best way to understand how to beat them is to know them at least as well as your competitors’ sales team know them.

 10 Jun 2021 — If you’re the smartest person in the meeting, you’re in the wrong meeting.